info-201a-sp22/final-project-elimj02-jtbarnes02-teo323/README.md

-# The Affects of Student Drinking On Grades in Portugal
+# The Effects of Student Drinking On Grades in Portugal
 ## INFO 201 "Foundational Skills for Data Science" — Spring 2022

 Authors: Teo Koulias, Eli Jones, Jared Barnes